Attract Fairies To Your Home & Garden With Fairy Offerings

 In the Garden

-Fairies are picky about where they live.
-They mostly live in unspoiled parts of nature.
+Fairies are picky about where they live and visit.
+They can often be found in unspoiled parts of nature.
 If you have a gardener or lawn service, take over the duty yourself.
-Fairies don’t like to be disturbed by people other than the ones they know.
+Garden fairies don’t like to be disturbed by people other than the ones they know.
 Add a small fountain or waterfall to your garden if budget allows.
-If you happen to have a stump of an old tree, this can become the fairies’ residence.
+If you happen to have a stump of an old tree, this can become the fairies’ sacred space.
 Or arrange a circle of stones.
 Circles are a favorite hang-out spot for fairies.
 Create fairy houses out of bird houses and other natural materials and place them in a safe spot in the garden.
 Leave offerings there for the garden fairies.
-Make sure no one, including pets, disturbs this area.
+Make sure no one disturbs this area.

 In the Home